sharmine-s/sql-databases/challenges/02_test_driving_model_repository_classes.md

 In the realm of PostgreSQL, we manipulate tables, column names and records.
 However, in Ruby programs, we represent data using classes, objects and attributes.
-We therefore need a way to "transform" the data retrieved from the database into data that can be used in our program.
+We therefore need a way to transform the data retrieved from the database into data that can be used in our program.

 To achieve this, you will learn how to build two kind of classes — they're regular Ruby classes, but designed to achieve a specific purpose in our program:
 * A **Model** class is used to hold a record's data.
   For example, if we have a table `students`, we'd have a class `Student`, with attributes for each column.
-A single object would hold the data for a specific student record.
+A single object holds the data for a specific student record.
 This class usually doesn't contain any logic, but is only used to hold data.

-* A **Repository** class implements methods to retrieve, create, update or delete data to/from the database.
+* A **Repository** class implements methods to run SQL queries on the database to retrieve, create, update or delete data.
   For example, if we have one table `students`, we'd have a class `StudentRepository` containing methods that communicates with the database using SQL.